Category: Film Reviews

 PlayTime (1967)

 Jacques Tati’s PlayTime was, famously, a flop.
 Tati built an enormous stage on the outskirts of Paris, at great cost.
 Audiences didn’t come and critics were divided.
-Over time, however, the film has come to be regarded as a masterpiece, a simultaneous statement on the confusing hollowness of modernity and a depiction of human resistance.…
+Over time, however, the film has come to be regarded as a masterpiece, simultaneously a statement on the confusing hollowness of modernity and a depiction of human resistance.…

 -